EbubeOkafor/Learning-challenge/README.md

-# Learning-challenge
-This repository consists of my solution to CS50P
+This repository contains solutions to CS50p problem sets.